sanders41/tmp-path/README.md

 ## Installation

-Note that you also need to install the [tempfile](https://docs.rs/tempfile/latest/tempfile/index.html).
+Note that you also need to install the [tempfile](https://docs.rs/tempfile/latest/tempfile/index.html) crate.

 ```sh
 cargo add --dev tmp-path tempfile